 You may now vote your proxy 24 hours a day, 7 days a week, using either a touch-tone telephone or through the Internet.
-YOUR TELEPHONE OR INTERNET VOTE MUST BE RECEIVED BY 11:00 P.M.
-EASTERN TIME ON MAY 19, 2003.
+YOUR TELEPHONE OR INTERNET VOTE MUST BE RECEIVED BY 12:00 MIDNIGHT NEW YORK TIME ON MAY 19, 2003.

-Your telephone or Internet vote authorizes the named proxies to vote your shares in the same manner as if you marked, signed, and returned your proxy card by mail.
+Your telephone or Internet vote authorizes the proxies named on the above proxy card to vote your shares in the same manner as if you marked, signed, and returned your proxy card by mail.